ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 In summary, fine-tuned LLMs now surpass previous neural approaches on toponym resolution and can support colony-scale spatial inference, yet their reasoning remains sensitive to context and scale.
 The next section (§ 2.3) explores tool-augmented prompting frameworks that grant LLMs access to external geocoders and vector databases—potentially mitigating some of the failure modes identified above.

+Most of these evaluations center on short, contemporary snippets (e.g., tweets and Wikipedia) with modern toponyms as in GeoCorpora and WikToR [@wallgrun2017geocorpora; @gritta2018whatsmissing].
+By contrast, our inputs are long‑form colonial abstracts with obsolete place names and surveyor jargon, motivating a tailored evaluation on 43 curated grants with archival ground truth.

 ## 2.3 Tool-Augmented Prompting Techniques
 Integrating large language models with external geospatial utilities has emerged as a promising way to address the limitations identified in § 2.2.
 In a *tool-augmented* workflow, the LLM interprets unstructured language but can invoke specialized geocoding, database, or cartographic services during its reasoning process, grounding its outputs in authoritative data and deterministic algorithms.